 Alan’s doctoral thesis on Distributed Leadership, was the BELMAS Thesis of Year Runner-Up in 2009; he has published a number of papers in different journals (see Boundary Spanners, NCSL: 2010); and, he is remains the only non-US recipient of the Excellence in Educational Leadership Award (UCEA, 2009).
 Alan has visited, studied and presented papers to a range of audiences in some of the highest performing jurisdictions in the world, including: Singapore, New South Wales and Massachusetts.

-David spent 30 years in Commercial Banking; he became a Relationship Manager lending money to corporate clients.
+David spent over 30 years in Commercial Banking; he became a Relationship Manager lending money to corporate clients.
 He also spent some time on internal Audit reviewing systems and procedures.
-Over the past 14 years David has split his time between working as a financial consultant and a number of voluntary roles.
-In 2015 David was elected as a ward councillor for Arlesey at Central Beds Unitary Council where he is on Children’s Services overview and scrutiny and the Audit committees.
-This role enables David to further influence the direction of education in the area with a view to improving outcomes for local children.
+Since 2005 David has split his time between working as a financial consultant and several voluntary roles.
+In 2015 David was elected as a Councillor for Arlesey ,Clifton, Henlow and Stondon Ward at Central Beds Unitary Council where he is Chair of Children’s Services Overview and Scrutiny committee and a member of the Audit committee.
+This former role enables David to further influence the direction of education in the area with a view to improving outcomes for local children.

 Claire is currently Deputy Director for the East of England and North East London Regional Schools Commissioner, Sue Baldwin, and has been in the role for two and a half years.
 She leads on MAT capacity and development across the region and is place lead for Essex, Southend-on-Sea, Thurrock and the eight north east London boroughs.
 She joined the Civil Service in 2007, and her other roles included Head of Adult Learner Support programmes and Senior Advisor for academy compliance within the Education Funding Agency.
 Previously Claire was a nationally recognised leader of adult and community learning in Bedfordshire and Head of Lifelong Learning in Northamptonshire.